An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs: Conclusions

 \section{Conclusions}

 In this work, we have proposed an exact method for the assortment optimization problem with product costs when customers choose according to a multinomial logit model.
 This problem is (practically) relevant for several reasons.
 Indeed, product costs emerge in a variety of real-life scenarios, representing operational costs incurred by the firm for offering a certain product.
 Furthermore, despite its limitations, the multinomial logit model is one of the most studied discrete choice models, both in academia and industry, due to its interpretability and to the fact that it can be efficiently estimated.
-Moreover, as observed in a number of other works, the assortment optimization problem with product costs appears as a subproblem when optimizing decisions in the context of assortment optimization and network revenue management problems with side constraints. \cite{Kunnumkal2009} showed that solving this problem to optimality is NP-hard, motivating a number of approximate approaches to obtain primal and dual bounds in a tractable manner.
+Moreover, as observed in a number of other works, the assortment optimization problem with product costs appears as a subproblem when optimizing decisions in the context of assortment optimization and network revenue management problems with side constraints. \cite{Kunnumkal2009} showed that solving this problem to optimality is NP-hard, motivating a number of approximate approaches to obtain \refone{lower} and \refone{upper} bounds in a tractable manner.
 We have tackled this problem by proposing a bounding procedure, which builds upon the grid-based approximate approach of \cite{Feldman2015}.
-In particular, we have exploited primal and dual bounds obtained from coarser grids which are computationally cheap to compute and alleviate the computational burden of denser grids.
-As a result, the iterative algorithm proposed in this article is able to compute tight primal and dual bounds in a fraction of a second, on instances with up to one thousand products.
-Furthermore, such instances are solved to optimality in roughly two tenths of a second, on average, by exploiting the obtained bounds.
-As a final contribution, we show that our approach can be readily adapted to handle a cardinality constraint on the size of assortments, with a limited impact on the computing times.
+In particular, we have exploited \refone{lower} and \refone{upper} bounds obtained from coarser grids which are computationally cheap to compute and alleviate the computational burden of denser grids.
+As a result, the iterative algorithm proposed in this article is able to compute tight \refone{lower} and \refone{upper} bounds in a fraction of a second, on instances with up to one thousand products.
+Furthermore, such instances are solved to optimality in roughly two tenths of a second, on average, by exploiting the obtained bounds. {We have also shown that our procedure can be readily adapted to handle a cardinality constraint on the size of assortments, with a limited impact on the computing times.
+As a final contribution, we described how LLRS can be embedded in the solution approach by \cite{Feldman2015} to optimize assortments under the MMNL choice model.
+The computational results have shown that the resulting method can solve most of the considered benchmark instances with up to 75 products and 20 customer types optimally within relatively short time and derived extremely tight lower and upper bounds for those instances that could not be solved optimally.
+In particular, this method is much faster than an alternative exact approach by \citet{Bront2009} based on solving a MILP formulation.
+Comparing the obtained results to the bounding procedure by \citet{Feldman2015}, we observed that one appealing aspect of the algorithm proposed in this work is that primal solutions and proofs of optimality (in many cases) come almost for free since the increase in average computing time is very small.
+Future work may include the development of exact algorithms for assortment optimization problems with further side constraints or for problems in which customers choose according to other variants of the multinomial logit model. {As shown by our results on the MMNL, the} algorithm proposed in this article can be a key ingredient of such methods as the assortment optimization problem with product costs appears as a subproblem in several assortment optimization and network revenue management problems. }